-1. If at the hour of closing the polls there are any registered: - (a) Registered voters waiting in line to apply to vote [,] at the polling place; or - (b) Electors waiting in line to apply to register to vote or apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act, - those registered voters and electors have been admitted to the polling place.
-[Voting.]
-The registration of those electors and the voting by those registered voters and electors must continue until [those voters have voted.] all such registration and voting has been completed. - 2.
-The deputy sheriff shall allow other persons to enter the polling place after the doors have been closed pursuant to subsection 1 for the purpose of observing or any other legitimate purpose if there is room within the polling place and [such] the admittance of the other persons will not interfere unduly with the registration of the electors and the voting [.] by the registered voters and electors. - Sec.
-37. NRS 293.3081 is hereby amended to read as follows: 293.3081 A person at a polling place may cast a provisional ballot in an election [to vote for a candidate for federal office] pursuant to NRS 293.3081 to 293.3086, inclusive, and sections 10.3 and 10.6 of this act if the person complies with the applicable provisions of NRS 293 3082 and
+1. If at the hour of closing the polls there are any [registered]: - (a) Registered voters waiting in line to apply to vote $\{\cdot\}$ at the polling place; - (b) Electors waiting in line to apply to register to vote or apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act, - → the doors of the polling place must be closed after all [such] those registered voters and electors have been admitted to the polling place.
+[Voting,] The registration of those electors and the voting by those registered voters and electors must continue until [those voters have voted.] all such registration and voting has been completed. - The deputy sheriff shall allow other persons to enter the polling place after the doors have been closed pursuant to subsection 1 for the purpose of observing or any other legitimate purpose if there is room within the polling place and [such]

+51 52.
+53 the admittance of the other persons will not interfere unduly with the registration of the electors and the voting \square by the registered voters and electors.

+293.3081 A person at a polling place may cast a provisional ballot in an election [to vote for a candidate for federal office] pursuant to NRS 293.3081 to 293.3086, inclusive, and sections 10.3 and 10.6 of this act if the person complies with the applicable provisions of NRS 293.3082 and: